acvill/findMotifs/README.md

 ### Outputs

-This script returns a single tab-delimited file with the following fields:
+This script returns a single tab-delimited file named <fasta>_<cutoff>_findmotifs.txt with the following fields:

 |      Field      |                                                                                                      Description                                                                                                      |
 |:---------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|